IB IA Tutors

 4. IB moderators must also deal with the internal marking of inexperienced teachers or those who pay little heed to IB IA criteria.

-5. In such cases, the moderator must read the entire sample closely and in effect, “remark” the student’s work.
+5. In such cases, the moderator must read the entire sample closely and, in effect, “remark” on the student’s work.

 6. Poor internal marking generally results in inflated grades awarded by the teacher.

-7. It is an unfortunate fact the students are severely penalized in moderation when an entire sample is flawed by design or by an inaccurate internal marking.
+7. It is an unfortunate fact that students are severely penalized in moderation when an entire sample is flawed by design or by an inaccurate internal marking.

 The uniqueness of IB IA